celantur/SDKExample/README.md

 - `detections_and_thresholds`: The code shows how to filter detections based on threshold, to visualise detections and to generate detection metrics in JSON.
 - `person-vehicle-anon.cpp`: The code shows how to anonymise persons and vehicles with segmentation mask.
+- `small_model.cpp`: The code shows how to use a smaller and faster model for anonymisation on the example of OpenVINO inference engine.

 ## Troubleshooting